 It’s official — The newest version of Google’s mobile operating system is called Android 8.0 Oreo, and it will soon start rolling out to Nexus and Pixel devices.
 In this new version, there are many changes in the store, ranging from small to large factors there are many improvements.
 So there is cool new stuff to explore.

 If you own a non-Google flagship device like the Galaxy S8 or OnePlus 5, you’ll likely have to wait a few months before Android Oreo hits your own phone.
 But if you’re curious about this new version, or if you have a Nexus or Pixel to test it out on, let’s go ahead and take a look at all of the new features and functionality in Android 8.0 to answer all your curiosity.

 Android 8.0 Oreo features:-

 Battery-Saving Background Restriction:

 To protect users’ battery life and performance, Google has put automatic limits on app background activities in Android O. These background limits will specifically include implicit broadcasts, background services, and updates of location.
 From these users will get longer battery life and less energy consumption.

 Android O makes it easier to find apps that consume the most battery power.
-Usually Facebook or WhatsApp end up in the list.
+Usually, Facebook or WhatsApp end up on the list.
 It is only possible with Android O that you can see if the apps are draining your battery or whether they are only using battery life when you’re in the app.

 With the new picture-in-picture mode, multitasking is even easier.
 You can have an app open or play a video in a small window, much like what you can do in the YouTube app already, instead of showing it side-by-side with another app in the usual multi-window mode.
 This is similar to the floating bubble of Facebook Messenger for Android.

 Smart Text Selection

 In Android Oreo, there is updating of text selection menu.
 There is an introduction of intelligent action that can change depending on the type of text you’ve selected.
 Select a URL, and Android 8.0 will suggest the opening of URL in Chrome that you have selected.
 Select a phone number, and the Dialer app will appear.
 An address and Maps will pop-in, and so on.